Internal telemetry

 otelcol_process_cpu_secondsTotal CPU user and system time in seconds.Counter

-otelcol_process_memory_rssTotal physical memory (resident set size).Gauge
+otelcol_process_memory_rssTotal physical memory (resident set size) in bytes.Gauge

 otelcol_process_runtime_heap_